uplol/tar-wasm/README.md

+This project was just a way to mess around with [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) and streams.
+In practice, it's slower than many other options.

 # tar-wasm

 Provides a simple streaming tarball library for environments with Readable/Writable streams (web browser, deno, nodejs, etc) via a WASM module.